joseph-jalbert/ftp/web/app/plugins/two-factor-authentication-premium/readme.txt

 12. Building your own design for the page with custom short-codes (Premium version)

 == Changelog ==

+= 1.2.8 - 12/Dec/2015 =

+* FEATURE: Add support for the Affiliates-WP login form
+* TWEAK: Defeat WooCommerce loading an old version of the select2 script onto the TFA settings page, and breaking the user selector (should work this time)

+= 1.2.6 - 11/Nov/2015 =

+* TWEAK: Defeat WooCommerce loading an old version of the select2 script onto the TFA settings page, and breaking the user selector
+* TWEAK: Tested on WordPress 4.4
+* TWEAK: Use h1 for heading style on admin page, not h2
+* FIX: The "You'll need to use TFA to login in future" link for users for whom TFA is compulsory (Premium) was to the wrong page

+= 1.2.4 - 09/Nov/2015 =

+* TWEAK: Make window settings filterable

+= 1.2.3 - 19/Oct/2015 =

+* FIX: Fix bug in 1.2.2 that could lock out users without TFA settings

+= 1.2.2 - 16/Oct/2015 =

+* TWEAK: Display dashboard notice if TWO_FACTOR_DISABLE is defined in wp-config.php, to prevent time wasted wondering why nothing is happening

+= 1.2.1 - 08/Oct/2015 =

+* FEATURE: (Premium version) - Require users (of configured roles) to use TFA (optionally after a configurable amount of time)

 = 1.1.21 - 25/Aug/2015 =